Table of Contents

-How to create a Custom Validation Constraint
+How to Create a Custom Validation Constraint

-You can create a custom constraint by extending the base constraint class,
+You can create a custom constraint by extending the base constraint class, Constraint.
+As an example you're going to create a basic validator that checks if a string contains only alphanumeric characters.

-namespace Symfony\Component\Validator\Constraints;
+namespace App\Validator;

 use Symfony\Component\Validator\Constraint;

-class Protocol extends Constraint
+class ContainsAlphanumeric extends Constraint

 {